sql-bi/docs/_mydocs/contoso-data-generator/sqlscripts.md

 ## SQLBI_ALL_DB.cmd

-Specific scripts used by SQLBI for creating SQL Server database backups.
+Specific scripts used by SQLBI to create SQL Server database backups.
 It is available in the ready-to-use repository.

-The database are: Contoso V2 10k, Contoso V2 100k, Contoso V2 1M, Contoso V2 10M, and Contoso V2 100M.
+The databases are named with the structure "Contoso V2 10k", where "Contoso V2" is a fixed name and 10k is an approximation of the number of orders included.

- - `SQLBI_ALL_DB.cmd` : import data into the 4 databases, backup them and compress the resulting file.
+ - `SQLBI_CreateSqlDatabases.ps1` : PowerShell script that creates the databases on the specified SQL Server instance.
- - `SQLBI_CreateSqlDatabases.ps1` : creates the 4 databases on the specified SQL Server
+ - `SQLBI_ALL_DB.cmd` : For each database, import data from CSV files, backup them, and compress the resulting file.